Oil-paper umbrella: History

 Currently, the only craftsman who makes oil-paper umbrellas resides in Jeonju, Jeollabuk-do.
 Their production was designated as an intangible cultural property in 2011 and continues to exist in South Korea.
+In the past, Korean oil-paper umbrellas were in high demand, so craftmen were able to mass-produce them through a thorough division of labor and make a profit.
+However, now that the number of buyers and producers has decreased, the price of umbrellas has become relatively expensive because very few people are in charge of all the manufacturing processes.